 - Show how you’ve solved their problem in their industry or with their customer.
 Gather three cases that as closely as possible address their specific circumstance and/or their target audience and/or their channel.
 Practice how to talk about them using specific references and anecdotes to their problem.

 Of course, you have to balance prep time with prospecting time.
 If you focus your efforts in a category, industry or channel, the prep time gets faster with every prospect.
 I hope you found this research relevant, valuable and encouraging.
-You can also download a survey I did with agency owners to hear their side of the story.
+You can also download the survey I did with agency owners to hear their side of the story.